-Norms and attitudes The 1945-1949 French and US occupation zones might have led to persistent differences in attitudes and norms.
+The 1945-1949 French and US occupation zones might have led Norms and attitudes to persistent differences in attitudes and norms.
 We again use individual-level data from the SOEP to investigate this possibility.
-Table 6, Panel B shows our estimates for individuals who at the time of the survey had lived in Baden-Württemberg for at least five years.
+Table 6, Panel B shows our estimates based on the sample of individuals who at the time of the survey had lived in Baden-Württemberg for at least five years.
 We find no statistically significant differences in general interest in politics or the leaning towards a specific party between the 1945-1949 French and US occupation zones.
-The SOEP also asks individuals whether there is a union (work council) that represents workers in the establishment where they are employed.
+In a few survey waves, the SOEP also asks individuals whether there is a union (work council) that represents workers in the establishment where they are employed.
 There is no significant difference between the 1945-1949 occupation zones.
 Another SOEP question of interest concerns the extent to which individuals are willing to take risks.
 Again, there is no significant difference between the 1945-1949 occupation zones.
 Finally, answers do not differ significantly between the 1945-1949 French and US occupation zones when individuals are asked whether the most important policy objective should be protecting the right to free speech; fighting against inflation; increasing citizen influence on government decisions; or maintaining peace and order in the country.